Champagne Rémi Henry: One Family, One Story, One Future

 Brut Nature Elégance · 70% Pinot Noir, 30% Chardonnay · 48 months on lees · 0 g/l · recommended with sesame-crusted tuna tataki, sushi and maki.

-Brut Nature Ambitieuse · 100% Pinot Noir · 10 years on lees · 0 g/l · recommended with aged cheeses — 24-month Comté, Chaource, Tomme de Savoie.
+Brut Nature Ambitieuse · 100% Pinot Noir · 10 years on lees · 0 g/l · recommended with aged cheeses, 24-month Comté, Chaource, Tomme de Savoie.

-Cuvée Brut Nature Evasion 2021 · 50% Pinot Noir, 50% Chardonnay · 2021 vintage, without malolactic · 3 years on lees · 0 g/l · the Brut Nature version of the Prestige cuvée.
+Cuvée Brut Nature Evasion 2021 · 50% Pinot Noir, 50% Chardonnay · 2021 vintage, without malolactic fermentation · 3 years on lees · 0 g/l · the Brut Nature version of the Prestige cuvée.
 Recommended with Marennes oysters and seafood.

-Coteau Champenois — Bouzy Rouge
+Coteau Champenois: Bouzy Rouge

-Collection Nouveau Chapitre — Age d'Or
+Collection Nouveau Chapitre: Age d'Or

-Brut Nature Age d'Or · magnum and bottle · the rarest cuvée of the house: a collection of exceptional bottles forgotten in the cellars — from the 1994, 1995, 1999, 2003, 2004, 2008 and 2010 vendanges · 50% Pinot Noir, 50% Chardonnay · disgorged June 2025 · 0 g/l Brut Nature.
-Mature aromas, spice, candied fruit.
-For exceptional moments — truffled foie gras, caviar, truffle puff pastry.
+Brut Nature Age d'Or · Magnum and bottle · the rarest cuvée of the house: a collection of exceptional bottles that were forgotten in the cellars, from the 1994, 1995, 1999, 2003, 2004, 2008 and 2010 harvests · 50% Pinot Noir, 50% Chardonnay · disgorgement June 2025 · 0 g/l Brut Nature.
+Mature aromas, spices, candied fruit.
+For exceptional occasions, truffled foie gras, caviar, truffle puff pastry.

-My tastings
+My Tastings

 Facts